Rosemary

 History of Rosemary Use

 Rosemary (Rosmarinus officinalis), a fragrant herb native to the Mediterranean, is a key ingredient in Longevity Synergy, a dietary supplement crafted for natural wellness.
 With a rich history in herbal remedies and culinary traditions, rosemary offers science-backed benefits for health and vitality.
-These statements have not been evaluated by the Food and Drug Administration.
-Longevity Synergy is not intended to diagnose, treat, cure, or prevent any disease.

 • Origins of Rosemary: Native to the Mediterranean, rosemary, meaning “dew of the sea” in Latin, has been used since ancient times for its aromatic and wellness properties.